 The bushfire rebuild exemption from the Biodiversity Offsets Scheme eligibility guidance provides further information about these criteria.

 Section 4.15 of the Environmental Planning and Assessment Act 1979 requires consideration of 'the likely impacts of that development, including environmental impacts on both the natural and built environments'.

 The exemption from the Biodiversity Offsets Scheme removes the need to provide a biodiversity development assessment report (BDAR) with a development application to inform the assessment of the impact of the development on biodiversity values, for relevant applicants.

 It is still open to the council to, for example, require developments to avoid impacts on locally important places and values, or to consider the likely impacts of clearing on groundwater, slope stabilisation, or other matters in local plans.

-The exemption applies to requirements under the Biodiversity Conservation Act 2016.
+The exemption applies to requirements under the Biodiversity Conservation Regulation 2017.
 Where a proposal is likely to affect a matter of national environmental significance under the Environmental Protection and Biodiversity Conservation Act 1999, assessment and approval are still required.

 Read more information about the environment assessment and approval process on the Department of Agriculture, Water and the Environment site.

 The exemption applies to development for the replacement or repair of any building or structure that requires a development application.
 The building or structure must also have been lawfully erected immediately before being damaged or destroyed.